aehmttw/Tanks/README.md

 # Tanks

 Tanks is a game written in Java inspired by a game of the same name on the Wii.<br>
-There are 21 unique enemies you can fight, but you can add more of your own too.<br>
+There are over 20 unique enemies you can fight, but you can add more of your own too.<br>
 The game works in Windows, Mac or Linux.<br>
-Tanks can be found on [itch.io](https://aehmttw.itch.io/tanks) and the [iOS App Store](https://apps.apple.com/us/app/tanks-the-crusades/id1508772262)
+Tanks can be found on [Steam](https://store.steampowered.com/app/1660910/Tanks_The_Crusades/), [itch.io](https://aehmttw.itch.io/tanks), and the [iOS App Store](https://apps.apple.com/us/app/tanks-the-crusades/id1508772262)

 ## How to play